hgrf/racine/README.md

 # Mercury Sample Manager

-This is Mercury Sample Manager (for now... for the lack of a better name), a sample management tool that enables researchers to keep track of their samples from any PC in a laboratory.
+This is Mercury Sample Manager, a sample management tool that enables researchers to keep track of their samples from any PC in a laboratory.
 The programme is a Flask-based web service that runs on a central server on the local network of your research institute and that can be accessed from all other computers on the same network using the normal web browser (should be a recent browser though).